 The purchase price depends on the model and market.
 Once you begin shopping, you will find that costs can range from $200 for a simple Duraflame log set to more than $13,000 for a top-of-the-line model with all of the bells and whistles.
 Some freestanding units such as those by Duraflame come with a mantel and surround while other inserts like those from Touchstone are designed to fit inside of the firebox of an existing fireplace.

 Installation cost depends on whether you install the unit yourself or not.
 When it comes to electric fireplaces, some are ready to go as soon as you unbox them.
 You only need to plug it in.
 If you need to add an outlet or wish to have the unit hardware into your home’s electric system, you will have to pay a licensed electrician.
 Regardless, this is cheaper than putting in a gas fireplace which requires running a gas line into the house.

 Each type of fireplace requires a different approach to maintenance.
 If you have a wood-burning fireplace, you will be hiring someone to routinely clean the chimney and flue.
 Electric fireplaces do not require this type of maintenance.
-You don’t have venting to worry about.
-The most your electric unit will require is an occasional dusting.
+You don’t have to vent to worry about it.
+The most your electric unit will require is occasional dusting.